kiyounghan/pbmc2700/README.md

 ### 2. Modeling: 2-Fold Leave-One-Group-Out (`orig.ident`) Cross-Validation

-The reference dataset exhibits extreme class imbalance, containing 6,872 Cytotoxic T cells compared to only 285 Dendritic cells and 142 Megakaryocytes.
+The reference dataset exhibits extreme class imbalance, containing 6,872 Cytotoxic T cells compared to only 285 Dendritic cell` and 142 Megakaryocytes.
 Without mitigation, a Random Forest classifier trained on these unweighted distributions will maximize overall accuracy by preferentially predicting majority classes.
 To ensure rare cell types exert equal influence when determining decision boundaries during tree splits, each cell type was capped at a maximum threshold of 300 cells via stratified subsampling.

 **Core Caret Workflow Functions:**
 * **`createDataPartition()`:** Performs stratified random sampling, allocating 80% of cells per CellType to the training set.